-The draw for the World Cup Finals is nearly upon us, with the teams involved now daring to dream of going all the way in Qatar later this year.
+The draw for the World Cup 2022 finals is nearly upon us, with the teams involved now daring to dream of going all the way in Qatar later this year.

 England, France and Brazil will be among the names in the draw, as the countdown for the 22nd FIFA World Cup gathers pace.

 Here is everything you need to know ahead of the draw.

 The draw will be held at the Doha Exhibition and Convention Center (DECC) in Qatar and it is scheduled to get under way at approximately 16:00 BST.

 The draw will be broadcast around the world and will be available to watch on FIFA's official website, while British viewers will be able to take in the drama on BBC One.

 So far, 29 of the 32 participants have been confirmed for the tournament, with Qatar set to contest their first World Cup finals after being announced as hosts back in 2010.